3 Major Signs It's Time to Expand Your Startup Leadership Team

 Bringing on new people too early can be just as costly of a mistake as waiting too long.
 While not a perfect science, there are signs that it is time to bring on new executives who are better suited for steering the ship as it navigates new waters.
 Here are three signs your company is ready to expand its leadership:

-Sign #1- There is clear need for new expertise.
+Sign #1- There is a clear need for new expertise.

 Few founders have the skills and talents to lead their companies into maturity.
 There is a reason it is so unusual for a company to go public under the guiding hand of a founding CEO.
 Entrepreneurs and the small group of executives they surround themselves with when getting a business off the ground, are very unlikely to be the same team that can take the company to the next stages.
 A new CEO will augment what the existing startup team has done, but more importantly, have the skill and knowledge to lead the company into future growth opportunities.
 A new, highly skilled management team will bring the marketing, sales and operational experience and expertise necessary for the company to thrive.